freeflowuniverse/info_crystal/src/research/crystal_exchange_technical_details.md

 - example notation ```id:572h```
 - it always start ```id:```
 - the combination productcode vs brand is unique globally
-- this allows a reseller, transporter or manufactorer to locate the right product/service.
+- this allows a reseller, transporter or manufacturer to locate the right product/service.
 - one specific product/service can have multiple codes.

 ### price definition